 - Number of visits to a page

-- Which terms/keywords were last used when searching for care homes
+- Which terms/keywords were last used when searching for care and support needs

 These cookies can tell us if you have visited our website before.
 Your browser will tell us if you have these cookies and, if you don’t, we generate new ones.
 This allows us to track how many individual visitors we have, how often they visit and where they originated from.